-Checkpoints Yes No N/A Checkpoint 2.3 If markup generated by the tool does not conform to W3C specifications, inform the author.
-[Priority 3] (Techniques for 2.3) Checkpoint 3.5 Provide a mechanism to manage alternative information for multimedia objects, that retains and offers for editing pre-written or previously linked equivalent alternative information.
+Checkpoints Yes No N/A Checkpoint 2.3 If markup produced by the tool does not conform to W3C specifications, inform the author.
+[Priority 3] (Techniques for 2.3) Checkpoint 3.5 Provide functionality for managing, editing, and reusing alternative equivalents for multimedia objects.
 [Priority 3] (Techniques for 3.5) Checkpoint 4.4 Provide the author with a summary of the document's accessibility status.
-[Priority 3] (Techniques for 4.4) Checkpoint 4.5 Allow the author to transform presentation markup that is misused to convey structure into structural markup, and to transform presentation markup that is stylistic into style sheets.
+[Priority 3] (Techniques for 4.4) Checkpoint 4.5 Allow the author to transform presentation markup that is misused to convey structure into structural markup, and to transform presentation markup used for style into style sheets.
 [Priority 3] (Techniques for 4.5) Checkpoint 6.3 In a dedicated section, document all features of the tool that promote the production of accessible content.
 [Priority 3] (Techniques for 6.3)